And then the rains came to Paradise and in the valley below the ridge, my mother and I went to Thanksgiving at my brother’s home.

 After two sets of Grace for this family’s deliverances this year, the turkey and side dishes are heaped and reheaped on the plates.
 Then it is desert and some football during digestion.
 I walk outside with a glass full of the local Placerville wine to a little patch of needles and leaves under the pines, now soaked with rain and hence, for now, less lethal.

 I raise my glass to the four points of the compass and say a prayer for all those whose ashes are being washed clean and downstream by the rains in Paradise.
 Then I pour out my small libation to the dead.
 Then I drive down out of the mountains with my mother beside me through the most beautiful Sierra autumn sunset I can remember.
-By the time we get back to the burned zone, it’s dusk and we can’t see the darkness.
+By the time we get back to the Burned Zone, it’s dusk and we can’t see the gathering darkness.